scikit-video/scikit-video/doc/measure.rst

 Use :func:`skvideo.measure.msssim` to measure the perceptually quality difference between two videos, considering only individual frames.
 Differs from ssim in that this function considers multiple scales.

-Use :func:`skvideo.measure.mse` or :func:`skvideo.measure.psnr` to measure simple point-wise similarity between two videos.
+Use :func:`skvideo.measure.mse`, :func:`skvideo.measure.mad`, or :func:`skvideo.measure.psnr` to measure simple point-wise similarity between two videos.

 No-Reference Quality Assessment
 ---------------------------------